Telautograph

-The telautograph is an analog precursor to the modern fax machine.
-It transmits electrical impulses recorded by potentiometers at the sending station to servomechanisms attached to a pen at the receiving station, thus reproducing at the receiving station a drawing or signature made by the sender.
-It was the first such device to transmit drawings to a stationary sheet of paper; previous inventions in Europe had used rotating drums to make such transmissions.
+The telautograph is an ancestor of the modern fax machine.
+It transmits electrical signals representing the position of a pen or tracer at the sending station to repeating mechanisms attached to a pen at the receiving station, thus reproducing at the receiving station a drawing, writing, or signature made by the sender.
+It was the first such device to transmit drawings to a stationary sheet of paper; previous inventions in Europe had used a constantly moving strip of paper to make such transmissions and the pen could not be lifted between words.
+Surprisingly, at least from a modern perspective, some early telautographs used digital/pulse-based transmission while later more successful devices reverted to analog signaling.

 Invention

 The telautograph's invention is attributed to the American engineer Elisha Gray, who patented it on July 31, 1888.
 Gray's patent stated that the telautograph would allow "one to transmit his own handwriting to a distant point over a two-wire circuit."
 It was the first facsimile machine in which the stylus was controlled by horizontal and vertical bars.
 The telautograph was first publicly exhibited at the 1893 World's Columbian Exposition held in Chicago.

+Gray started experimenting in 1887 with analog transmission of the pen position signals using variable resistances as was done in previous devices, but was dissatisfied with the performance he achieved.
+He then turned to pulse-based or digital pen position transmission.

+Gray's early patents show devices to accomplish the required functions over two line wire circuits with a common ground connection.
+Pulses were sent over each wire to signal small steps of pen movement.
+Momentary current interruptions of a baseline direct current signaled pen lifting/lowering and paper feed, and changing polarities were used to encode pen movement direction.